Giftbit/sam-scaffold/README.md

         └── ...
 ```

-The behaviour of a lambda function is determined by its source code (inside `src/lambdas`) and the other serverless resources it has access to (inside the CloudFormation template `infrastructure/sam.yaml`).
+The behaviour of a lambda function is determined by its source code (inside a subdirectory of `src/lambdas`) and the other serverless resources it has access to (inside the CloudFormation template `infrastructure/sam.yaml`).

 ### Building